SPRING 2021 Promo: SMART LAWN PLAN Use BLC20 to get $20 off + Free Soil Test

 Characteristics:

-Oxalis can easily be confused with clover when not in flower.
+Oxalis can be easily confused with clover when not in flower.
 It is differentiated by its small yellow flowers, heart-shaped leaflets, and lime-green to purple color.

-A very common weed in lawns, green houses, landscape beds and container plants.
+A very common weed in lawns, greenhouses, landscape beds and container plants.

 Oxalis will take advantage of bare and thin areas in your lawn, quickly filling them in.